This Blogging 101 article was originally posted on Tradeshow Bootcamp, and updated to include more information about promoting your blog posts.

 I really hope you aren’t just writing and writing with no one reading.
 So!
 You got your blog up and running, you decided on a schedule, you filled your editorial calendar with post ideas, you started writing and publishing and yet… it doesn’t feel like the blog is working.
 It’s not bringing you traffic, no one is commenting, and certainly nothing you’ve done has gone viral!
 Guess what?
 You may be talking to yourself.

-My post, 26 Ways to Make Money by Blogging For Your Online Shop, will show you how to promote each post to get sales.
+My post, 26 Ways to Make More Sales by Blogging For Your Online Shop, will show you how to promote each post to get sales.
 Or just skip ahead to the freebie below.

 What else do you wonder about?

 If you’re planning to start a blog, or have recently started a blog, what is giving you the most trouble?
 I’d love to offer some advice in the comments.

 In this downloadable PDF, I’ve put together 260 blog post ideas (which you could also use for your newsletter or Instagram), introduce you to 9 ecommerce blogs that are absolutely killing it, and give you an action plan for generating more ideas of your own and getting started.